FarisZR/FarisZR.com/content/post/discourse-s3-object-storage-cdn-cloudflare-r2/index.en.md

 But Cloudflare fixed this in the [2023-03-16](https://developers.cloudflare.com/r2/reference/changelog/#2023-03-16) update, and I tested it, and it works great on [discourse.aosus.org](https://discourse.aosus.org).
 Even [old broken gzip handling tests](https://gist.github.com/csuhta/0001d1bb74200412bc1d7f9e11ec4ea5) work now, so it looks like the problem is solved!

-**EDIT: Discourse doesn't use the [CDN URL for direct downloads](https://meta.discourse.org/t/s3-cdn-url-not-being-used-on-non-image-uploads/175332), rather it uses the S3 API link, which doesn't work for Cloudflare R2, so any attachments not embedded in the post won't work**
+~~EDIT: Discourse doesn't use the [CDN URL for direct downloads](https://meta.discourse.org/t/s3-cdn-url-not-being-used-on-non-image-uploads/175332), rather it uses the S3 API link, which doesn't work for Cloudflare R2, so any attachments not embedded in the post won't work~~
+You have to enable **Use S3 CDN for all uploads** in the settings.

 And Cloudflare R2 is free for up to 10GB!
 (10,000,000 reads, 1,000,000 writes), so for your average discourse forum, its probably not going to cost you anything!